-During the first semester at Binghamton University, the student will take one preparatory undergraduate course, work on his/her undergraduate graduation project of the home university (if required), and/or take up to three graduate courses.
+During the first semester at Binghamton University, the student will take 2 preparatory undergraduate courses, work on his/her undergraduate graduation project of the home university (if required), and/or take an English course.

 If a student satisfies the following two conditions after the first year at Binghamton University, the student will automatically be admitted into the graduate program as a fully-matriculated master of science student:

 - The first year GPA at Binghamton University is at least 3.0 (B).

 - Successfully receive the bachelor's degree at the home university.

 - After the first year, a student in the 3+2 program is expected to complete all requirements for a master's degree and obtain the degree in two additional semesters with a reasonable course load (for example, three courses per semester plus a master's termination project).